BOJ policymaker warns against 'reckless' easing to reach price goal

 Ultra-low interest rates are also straining profits of regional banks by narrowing the margin they earn from lending, stoking fears some may face financial trouble in coming years.

-Still, the best monetary policy approach was to "patiently maintain" the current stimulus programme, Sakurai said.
+But he said the BOJ could face a tough balancing act trying to keep the economy afloat, while addressing the rising cost of ultra-low rates.

-"Achievement of our price target is being delayed.
-But this is because the relationship between monetary policy and price moves are changing and becoming more complex."
+"We need to consider the side-effects of our policy more than ever before," Sakurai said.
+"We also need to look out for the economy.
+The biggest question is which one to prioritise."

-(Reporting by Leika Kihara; Editing by Chang-Ran Kim & Shri Navaratnam)
+(Reporting by Leika Kihara; Editing by Shri Navaratnam and Sam Holmes)

 By Leika Kihara